 Peter sold all of his knives at G4 super quick, so fast that he told me he will have an auction slot next year for his knives.
 I really like Peter’s work especially the knives with handles milled out of a single piece of titanium.

 Bogi’s knives are beautiful, and they all feature super smooth action.
 I wasn’t lucky enough to win one in the auction unfortunately.

 I wasn’t lucky enough to win any Hinderer’s this year.
 I love the custom work that Rick does.
-Pictured is a knife with Rick’s new awesome aggressor grind.

 Picture from RJ’s website: here.

 RJ had some custom versions of the Overkill, which Zero Tolerance is making as a production version (0600).
 RJ’s son also made some beautiful carbon fiber pens that were on his table.

 This was the first year that I saw Rockstead’s knife demonstration.
 He beats these knives up cutting through rope, stacks of paper, and even bamboo to show you just how sharp these knives really are.
 He uses ZDP-189 on his knives, and stingray inlays on the handles.
 The knives are cool, and they can sure cut well.